kineticedge/kafka-streams-dashboards/README.md

 * apache-commons-csv
 * apache-commons-lang3
 * jcommander
+* micrometer

 ### Lombok

-While I do not use `lombok` for enterprise applications, it does come in handle for demonstration projects to minimize on the boiler-plate code that is shown.
+While I do not use `lombok` for enterprise applications, it does come in handy for demonstration projects to minimize on the boiler-plate code that is shown.

+If you are using an IDE, like Intellij IDEA to explore codebase, you may need to enable annotation processing.

+* Intellij IDEA Setting

+  * Settings > Build, Execution, Deployment > Compiler > Annotation Processors - [X] Enable annotation processing

 ### Framework